Rhystic1/nikke-db-vue-story-gen/README.md

 <details>
 <summary><strong>Where is the rest of the Nikke-DB website?</strong></summary>

-The main branch of this fork is a standalone version that includes the Story/Roleplaying generator exclusively.
-I will create another branch (and possibly create a PR so that it can be merged to the actual, original Nikke-DB website) that includes everything soon.
+The main branch of this fork is a standalone version that includes the Story/Roleplaying generator exclusively. ~~I will create another branch (and possibly create a PR so that it can be merged to the actual, original Nikke-DB website) that includes everything soon.~~
+**UPDATE:** A PR has been raised to integrate this fork into the main website.
+In the meantime, if you prefer to run the entire website yourself, checkout the branch `integrated` of this fork.

 </details>